 In 1783, the chiefs of the Mississaugas agreed to sell to the British government a tract of land stretching from the Trent River in the Bay of Quinte to the Etobicoke Creek along the north shore of Lake Ontario.
 Additional land surrenders in this area, which were made in 1784, 1787 and 1788, were reputed to include all lands between the south shore of Lake Simcoe and Lake Ontario.3 A confirmatory treaty with the Mississaugas made in 1805 attempted to clarify these land acquisition.4 However, seven townships south of Lake Simcoe continued to be claimed by the Mississaugas.
-In April 1923, the Ojibwas and Mississaugas gave up rights to land between Lake Simcoe and Lake Ontario by the Williams treaty.5 However, "final legal extinction of Indian title in this area was not achieved until 1973."6 Lands forming the Town of Newmarket, which include the subject property, were part of that 1973 treaty.
+In April 1923, the Ojibwas and Mississaugas gave up rights to land between Lake Simcoe and Lake Ontario by the Williams treaty.5 However, "final legal extinction of Indian title in this area was not achieved until 1973."
+Lands forming the Town of Newmarket, which include the subject property, were part of that 1973 treaty.

 The area of the Town of Newmarket which includes the subject property was originally part of Whitchurch Township.
 The Township was named after the town of Whitchurch in Herefordshire, England where Elizabeth Simcoe, wife of the Lieutenant-Governor was born.
 The Township was established as an administrative unit within the Home District and became a municipality in 1849.
-In 1851, the Home District was divided into York, Peel and Ontario counties with Whitchurch in York.7 In 1858, the village of Newmarket was created as a separate administrative unit from the northwest corner of the Whitchurch Township.
+In 1851, the Home District was divided into York, Peel and Ontario counties with Whitchurch in York.
+In 1858, the village of Newmarket was created as a separate administrative unit from the northwest corner of the Whitchurch Township.
 In 1880, the village of Newmarket was elevated to the status of a town.
 The Regional Municipality of York was created in 1971 from the then County of York which included Newmarket.
 The Town is bounded on the south, east and north by the Towns of Aurora, Whitchurch-Stouffville and East Gwillimbury; and on the west by the Township of King.

 In 1794, Lieutenant-Governor John Graves Simcoe instructed the surveyor Augustus Jones to layout Yonge Street as a military road providing access, via Lake Simcoe, to Georgina Bay.
 Also in 1794, Abraham Iredell laid out lots on either side Yonge Street, including Whitchurch Township, with the numbering of the Yonge Street lots starting with one at Eglinton Avenue in Toronto.
 In Newmarket, these lots start in the south at number 87 with the subject lands in lot 94.
 The rest of the Township was surveyed by John Stegman in 1800-02 with Yonge Street being the base for the concessions which numbered to the east from this base.
-The Township was laid out in a 'single front' system8 dividing the Township into lots, concession, concession roads and sideroads.
-In Whitchurch, north-south roads are concession east of Yonge Street (EYS).
-Each concession, including the Yonge Street concession road to the next.
+The Township was laid out in a 'single front' system8 dividing the Township into lots, concessions, concession roads and sideroads.
+In Whitchurch, north-south roads are concession roads with the land between termed a concession.
+The subject lands are in the first concession east of Yonge Street (EYS).
+Each concession, including the Yonge Street concession, is divided into two hundred acre, rectangular lots extending from one concession road to the next.
 Sideroads run east to west, generally occurring after every fifth lot.